awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. \(Optional\) To use [instance weighting](asg-instance-weighting.md), assign each instance type a relative weight that corresponds to how much the instance should count toward the capacity of the Auto Scaling group\.

 1. Under **Network**, for **VPC**, choose the VPC for the security groups that you specified in your launch template\.
-Launching instances using a combination of instance types and purchase options is not supported in EC2\-Classic\.
+Launching instances using multiple instance types and purchase options is not supported in EC2\-Classic\.

 1. For **Subnet**, choose one or more subnets in the specified VPC\.
 Use subnets in multiple Availability Zones for high availability\.
 For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.